erengy/under-construction/README.md

 A simple HTML document designed to be used as the temporary home page of a website.

-Note that the document language is set to `tr-TR` for Turkish, because that is usually what I need.
-The paragraph text reads: *"Our website is under construction."*

 ## Usage

 1. Edit `index.html` in order to change the title and the header.